 How the Game is Played

-If you are not familiar with Jeopardy, here’s a quick overview.
-There are five categories on the board with five questions in each.
+If you are not familiar with this Jeopardy-style game, here’s a quick overview.
+There are five categories on the board, with five questions in each.
 The questions have values of 100 – 500 points.
 Students can choose any category or point value, and the goal is to have the most points by the end of the game. (when all of the questions have been asked)

-This Data Analysis Jeopardy game is very easy to use and the only thing you have to do is name the teams on the scoreboard!
+This Data Analysis Game Show is very easy to use, and the only thing you have to do is name the teams on the scoreboard!
 During the game, you will enter the scores as teams answer questions correctly.
 It is used in presentation mode on PowerPoint and resets itself whenever you exit that mode.